Ahmad7420/evallo/README.md

 Trade-offs

-MongoDB Atlas vs. JSON File: MongoDB Atlas adds an external dependency but offers better scalability and querying capabilities compared to the assessment’s JSON file requirement.
 No Debouncing: Removed debouncing for the message search input to simplify the codebase, resulting in immediate API calls on input change, which may increase server load for rapid typing.
 Custom Hooks: The useLogs and useCreateLog hooks add slight complexity but improve maintainability compared to inline useEffect.
 Desktop Focus: Full mobile responsiveness was not implemented, as the requirement prioritizes desktop browsers.